-“Wayne State’s commitment to faculty success is based in the understanding that all faculty are valuable and that their expertise and backgrounds create an academic environment where their peers and students alike can learn thrive,” said Provost and Senior Vice President for Academic Affairs Keith Whitfield.
+“Wayne State’s commitment to faculty success is based in the understanding that all faculty are valuable and that their expertise and backgrounds create an academic environment where their peers and students alike can learn thrive,” said Boris Baltes, associate provost for faculty affairs and associate vice president of academic personnel, who is also principal investigator.
 “We know that some of our faculty face unique barriers, and the WSU GEARS project will play an important role in identifying and overcoming them to create a more inclusive, equitable environment on campus.”

 While Wayne State continues to make improvements in faculty equity, information gathered in campus climate and support survey responses indicate that some barriers disproportionately impact women and underrepresented minorities in STEM, including toxic work environments, work/family/life strains, and unequal workloads.
 WSU GEARS aligns with the mission of Wayne State’s Social Justice Action Committee to identify bias that may disproportionately disadvantage historically marginalized people and then work to create positive change within the campus culture.